mayurdongare269/mayurdongare-referral-credit/README.md

 **Transform learning into a rewarding experience** - Purchase courses, share with friends, and earn credits together.
 EduShare combines education with a smart referral system that benefits everyone.

+*This project is developed as part of the FileSure Full Stack Developer Internship Assessment 2025.*

 ### 🔗 Live Links

 - **Frontend (Vercel):** https://mayurdongare-referral-credit.vercel.app